 NASA warns that it’s unlikely we’ll be able to have sex with aliens

-We’ve been reading reports that NASA’s interstellar sexual health spokesperson has cautioned against the assumption that extraterrestrial life will be sexually desirable.
+According to a statement purporting to be from NASA’s interstellar sexual health spokesperson, the space agency has cautioned against the assumption that extraterrestrial life will be sexually desirable.

 “It is entirely possible that first contact takes places with insectoid creatures who lay thousands of glittering eggs…” read the statement.
 “A self-reproducing slime would also have no use for our rudimentary genitals.
-If the aliens are a gaseous sprite that communicates telepathically, where would you even… how?”
+If the aliens are a gaseous sprite that communicates telepathically, where would you even?”

-Unsurprisingly, it turns out that this statement hasn’t actually come from NASA, but is a bit of satirical writing to keep us all entertained.
-But it works because it almost feels plausible – it had us because it’s makes some kind of sense that our first thought when considering alien life-forms is probably something like: “Is there a way that I can fuck that?”
+In a slight anti-climax, it turns out that this statement hasn’t actually come from NASA, but is a bit of satirical writing to keep us all entertained.
+But it works because it almost feels plausible – it had us because it’s makes some kind of sense that our first thought when considering alien life-forms is what it might feel like to put our dicks into it.